HOME SEARCH ALL TOPICS

 Display case for biscuits.
 Although the case is the genuine 1940s-style that I remember in Payantake, there was certainly not the wide variety of biscuits shown in the photo!

 In the 1940s, the Payantake in Edgware was an ordinary counter service shop.
 After that I seldom if ever had cause to go into it.
-Perhaps if I had, I would have seen changes - see the two boxes.
+Apparently some shops in the chain were self-service quite early, as described in the following contribution.

 I remember the Payantakes in Palmers Green at 360 Green Lanes, London N13 in about 1938-9.
 It was so modern and different from other grocery stores.
 The goods were displayed on three sides of the shop, grouped by products; biscuits were first on the left, then a group of baking items and at each group there was a gap in the display and at least one assistant behind the counter.
 My mother used to put her shopping basket on the stainless steel rails and order her biscuits which were weighed out into paper bags, paid for and put into her basket.
 She slid the basket to the next section and continued round the shop.
 This arrangement was only a short step to self-service and a check-out to pay for everything at the end, but I am not aware that Payantake ventured this far.